sg1705/prettier-eslint-vscode-airbnb-demo/README.md

 var aa = "This should be in single quotes"
 ```

-After you save the file, autoformatting should kick in and the code should look like
+After you save the file, autoformatting should kick in and the code should look like (and notice the added semi-colon).
+You can see your `.prettierrc.json` file and rules at work here!

 ```
-var aa = 'aa';
+var aa = 'This should be in single quotes';
 ```

 ## 6. Install eslint